List of Marvel Comics characters: I: Infinity

-Infinity is a cosmic entity associated with the concept of Space.
+Infinity is an abstract entity, who embodies space.
+Her brother is Eternity, who embodies time.
+Eternity and Infinity are two sides of the same coin, representing the universe.

+Infinity in other media

+Infinity appears in Silver Surfer, voiced by Elizabeth Sheperd.

 Ink

 Ink is a superhero appearing in American comic books published by Marvel Comics.

 Eric Gitter was a former criminal who was recruited into Young X-Men by Donald Pierce (who was posing as Cyclops).
+Ink is paid to deliver Blindfold and Danielle Moonstar to Pierce, though he refuses to kill them.
+After learning of Pierce's involvement, Ink appears to suffer a crisis of conscience and leads the Young X-Men and New Mutants to Pierce's hideout.
+They subdue Pierce, but not before Wolf Cub is killed, leaving Ink to deal with his own feelings of guilt over his involvement.

-It as later revealed he was not a mutant, surprising both him and the Young X-Men.
+It is later revealed that Ink is not a mutant, surprising both him and the Young X-Men.
 Suspecting a connection to his powers, they investigated his tattoo artist Leon Nunez, who admitted to being a mutant capable of granting powers through his tattoos.
-Ink helped his teammates to defeat Y-Men by stripping their powers after he used Phoenix powers from a Phoenix symbol.
-He began his training under Sunspot and Danielle Moonstar before being recruited into X-Men in X-Men: Gold.
+Ink helped his teammates to defeat Y-Men by stripping their powers by using Phoenix powers from a Phoenix symbol.

-Ink is not a mutant himself, but gained superpowers through the mutant tattoo artist Leon Nunez, who possessed the ability to grant powers through his tattoos.
+Ink is not a mutant himself but gained superpowers through the mutant tattoo artist Leon Nunez, who possessed the ability to grant powers through his tattoos.
 Nunez experimented extensively on Ink, granting him abilities including super-strength, flight, healing, disease inducement, explosive force, and even Phoenix powers.